DrDanWANG/danwang.github.io/_pages/about.md

 Professional positions
 ======
-Associate Professor, School of Hotel and Tourism Management, The Hong Kong Polytechnic University (Year-Present)
+Associate Professor, School of Hotel and Tourism Management, The Hong Kong Polytechnic University

-Assistant Professor, School of Hotel and Tourism Management, The Hong Kong Polytechnic University (Year-Year)

 Areas of Research Expertise
 ------